markg85/SeriesMeta/README.md

 ```

 ## whenIsPrevious

+See `latestEpisode` as that does (in a simpler way) what this was doing.
+Also, that function is more intuitive in name.
+This function remains, but it merely an alias to `latestEpisode`.

 Returns an array of `episodeObject` based internally based on the current date (not settable).
 It tries to find the **first** date when the next episode that airs **on** or **before** the current date and returns those.
 If that date happens to have multiple episodes being aired then those will all be returned.
 The parameters: